 Our drop rate is consistently in the 20’s.
 Our largest number of student withdrawals comes in the first few weeks as some people realize how much touching is involved in massage.
 I know that sounds funny but it's true.
 Many people can touch but don't like to be touched.
 They struggle with it and many drop very early in the program.
 While we know that number is reason for concern, you might need further explanation.
 See the next question for clarification and why a 20 to 30% drop rate doesn’t bother us here at Alpha.

 This is a great question that I love to answer because the answer is nothing.
 At Alpha you are not bound by a contract that forces you to pay even if you don't attend.
 Each month you attend you will pay $99, once you drop you stop paying.
 No debt, no collection calls and no hits to your credit reports.
 We do not want to force people who don't want to be a massage therapist to become a therapist because they don't want large debt for no reason.
 We don't want them to stick around just so they can avoid collections on debts they incurred with nothing in return.
 If you decide that massage therapy isn't for you or that now isn't the right time, you will owe nothing more than what you have already paid.

 What is Alpha's placement rate?

-As of our last official report, July 1, 2016, our placement rate is 94.1%.
+Our placement rates remains in the 90’s.
 Our students get hired because of the amount of real world experience we provide.
 Our school raises revenue by selling massages performed by our students.
 These massages are just like any massage you will be doing in any spa you will be working in.
-With the experience you get here you will walk into any job with confidence and ready to work.
+With the experience you get at Alpha you will walk into your job interviews with confidence.
 I'll give you a way to measure this below.